66th Wexford Fringe

 For independent artists, Wexford Fringe is an inspirational environment to showcase their work.
 For audiences, it’s an opportunity to see exciting and entertaining contemporary work in an atmosphere that encourages taking a chance and seeing and discovering something new.

-The programme includes, but is not limited to, a variety of art forms including cabaret, Children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.
-In 2012 there were over 300 events with something for everyone.
+The programme includes, but is not limited to, a variety of art forms including cabaret, children’s events, comedy, circus & physical theatre, dance, film, theatre, music, visual art and design.